-Why were some people in Hawaii interned, yet some weren’t?
+Why were some people in Hawai‘i interned, yet some weren’t?

-What was life in camp like for these internees from Hawaii?
+What was life in camp like for these internees from Hawai‘i?

-More detailed information about the life of the internees is available is available on The Untold Story: Internment of Japanese Americans in Hawaii website.
+More detailed information about the life of the internees is available on JCCH's website, "The Untold Story: Internment of Japanese Americans in Hawai‘i."

 I thought cameras weren’t allowed in camp.
 Where did these pictures come from?